The Complete Guide To Using Zelle For Business

 Cons

 In some ways, Zelle has similarities to third-party money transfer apps such as PayPal and Venmo.
 However, like ACH, it relies upon the customer’s bank account rather than a digital wallet.
-Zelle transfers are faster than ACH payments, which may be an incentive for some users that need their funds quickly.
+Zelle transfers are faster than ACH payments, which may be an incentive for some users who need their funds quickly.
 (We have a post on what an ACH payment is and how they work if you need a quick course on them.)
 However, speed shouldn’t be the only factor in deciding whether a Zelle business account is right for you.

 Hundreds of banks across the US are part of the Zelle payment network, although it’s important to note that not all of them offer Zelle For Business accounts.
 Some of the banks that offer Zelle For Business are Bank of America, Capital One, and Wells Fargo.
 Other best-known banks that offer Zelle For Business are: